-- Not in a priority need; - Intentionally homelessness; - Have refused an offer of suitable accommodation as discharge of the Council's Main, Prevention or Relief Homelessness Duties, after being suspended for 1 year; - Do not have a local connection or where enquiries are being made to ascertain a local connection prior to a formal referral being made to another Council.

-14.45 In these instances, the prevention duty will only be ended with a suitable and secured offer of a private rented property with a reasonable prospect of being available for at least 6 months.
+- Not in a priority need; - Intentionally homelessness: - Have refused an offer of suitable accommodation as discharge of the Council's Main, Prevention or Relief Homelessness Duties, after being suspended for 1 year; - Your case will be closed if you do not co-operate or engage with the team or if we lose contact with you; - Do not have a local connection or where enquiries are being made to ascertain a local connection prior to a formal referral being made to another Council. - 14.38 In these instances, the prevention duty will only be ended with a suitable and secured offer of a private rented property with a reasonable prospect of being available for at least 6 months.

-14.46 General overcrowding
+14.39 General Overcrowding

-If your household is overcrowded by one bedroom then you will be placed in Band 3 (unless it is due to gender overcrowding when you will be awarded Band 2.
-14).
+If your household is overcrowded by one bedroom then you will be placed in Band 3.